-In 1936, artist John C. Lutz was commissioned to produce a 18-foot-long mural for the Harriet Beecher Stowe School, in honor of school founder Jennie Davis Porter, who had recently died.
-The mural was to depict “the development of the Negro race from the days of slavery to the time when Booker T. Washington led it.”
+In 1936, artist John C. Lutz was commissioned by the Works Progress Administration to produce an 18-foot-long mural for the Harriet Beecher Stowe School.
 Lutz displayed preliminary studies for the mural in late 1936, and the final result was unveiled in January 1937.

 John Choram Lutz was born in Hickory, North Carolina, in 1908.
 By 1934, he was studying art in Cincinnati.
 An article titled “Talent Shown” in the Cincinnati Enquirer in 1936 states that Lutz “has had so far very little training; to be exact he has had two years of study at the Art Academy Night School under Herman H. Wessell.”